Publish Novellas 12 May 2021

 EPISODE 3 – SERVITUDE

-A supposed Fiji vacation has led Jayson and Caroline into captivity on a remote island.
+A supposed Fijian vacation has led Jayson and Caroline into captivity on a remote island.
 They now work as servants to appease their medical captor.

 Brian is currently the one-eyed captive…

 Five captives share a long communal table with fruit, root vegetables, and bread in unbreakable bowls.
 There is no silverware.
 So they begin eating from the common bowl with their hands before passing it around.
 The head of security, Leonid, observes from a distance.

 Jayson breaks the silence with some pleasantries, “Well, my name is Jayson.
 I’m from California.
 We have met Brian.
 Can I ask with who else do we have the pleasure of dining?”